kord-network/docs/concepts/linker.md

 without further action, there will be two disjoint graphs of objects related to this person.

-In this case, a META linker will be employed with a rule that is "link all objects which reference this person as either Alex or Alexander".
+In this case, a KORD linker will be employed with a rule that is "link all objects which reference this person as either Alex or Alexander".

 ## Incentives